-Dubai Celebrates Innovation and Entrepreneurship as Expand North Star Opens
+Dubai celebrates innovation and entrepreneurship as expand North Star Opens

-Expand North Star (www.ExpandNorthStar.com), the world's largest startup showcase, kicked off today at the new Dubai Harbour venue, featuring the latest innovations in robotics, AI, and entrepreneurship.
+Dubai, UAE: Expand North Star, the world's largest startup showcase, kicked off today at the new Dubai Harbour venue, featuring the latest innovations in robotics, AI, and entrepreneurship.
 The four-day event brings together 1800 startups from 100 countries and over 1,000 investors with over $1 trillion under management.

 Meet ARTEMIS, the World's Fastest-Walking Humanoid Robot